joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 F12 key to record current camera position, shift F12 to restore it.
 Automatically add seam to object when bending or folding it Specify an angle between 1 and 90 for bend and fold operations.
-(Was previously a fixed angle of 10 degrees)
+(Was previously a fixed angle of 10 degrees) Reset parameter button on some toll dialogs that where missing.

 Fixed
 Bicorn tool was not saving and restoring editor parameters.